jokob-sk/NetAlertX/docs/MIGRATION.md

 # Migration form PiAlert to NetAlertX

+> [!TIP]
+> In short: The application will auto-migrate the database, config, and all device information.
+A ticker message on top will be displayed until you update your docker mount points.
+Even so, it's always good to have a [backup strategy](https://github.com/jokob-sk/NetAlertX/blob/main/docs/BACKUPS.md) in place.

 The migration should be pretty straightforward.
 The application installation folder in the docker container has changed from `/home/pi/pialert` to `/app`.
 That means the new mount points are:

  | Old mount point | New mount point |